renero/dataset/docs/source/index.rst

 .. image:: https://img.shields.io/github/v/tag/renero/dataset
     :target: https://img.shields.io/github/v/tag/renero/dataset

 Dataset is for educational purposes, mainly.
-It tries to help to those approaching Python for Data Science for the first time, and have to deal with common dataset preparation tasks.
+It tries to help those approaching Data Science in Python for the first time, who must deal with common (and time consuming) data preparation tasks.

-This class attempts, through a very simple approach, to collect all the common tasks that are normally done over pandas DataFrames, like:
+This package tries, through a very simple approach, to collect all the common tasks that are normally done over pandas DataFrames, like:

 - load data